Korean Health & Medical Workers’ Union(KHMU)

 KHMU Members and Officers

-KHMU’s annual budget amounts to 4.2 billion won ($ 4.2 million).
-KHMU members pay their dues with one percent of “normal” wage per a month.
+KHMU’s annual budget amounts to 8.2 billion won ($ 8.2 million).
+KHMU members pay their dues with 0.97% percent of total wage per a month.
 KHMU budget is allocated to national headquarter with 39 percent of membership dues, to regions with 11 percent and to locals with 50 percent.
-Also, KHMU has managed the Fund for the unfairly dismissed, for which every members need to pay 4,000 won (3.3$) per a year.

 KHMU History and Affiliation

 KHMU was established as first-ever industrial union on 27 February, 1998.
 The predecessor of KHMU, the Korean Federation of Hospital Workers’ Unions had been maintained in 1987 – 1997.

 KHMU covers all the health workers working in hospital.
 KHMU is nationally affiliated to KCTU, and internationally to PSI and UNI Global union.

 We realize a humane life and labour rights by securing living wage, employment stability, improved working conditions and workers’ participation in management.